BlendServe: Optimizing Offline Inference for Auto-regressive Large Models with Resource-aware Batching: Implementation and Evaluation

 \subsection{End-to-end throughput}

-\textbf{Compared to existing frameworks.} We measure the end-to-end throughput of \sys{} and all baselines, including vLLM-DFS, SGLang-DFS, NanoFlow-Balance, and NanoFlow-DFS.
+\MyPara{Compared to existing frameworks.} We measure the end-to-end throughput of \sys{} and all baselines, including vLLM-DFS, SGLang-DFS, NanoFlow-Balance, and NanoFlow-DFS.
 We define end-to-end throughput as all processed tokens (including both input and output tokens) divided by the total processing time.
-As shown in Figure~\ref{fig:eval-e2e-tps}, with a small \psr{} (i.e., Trace\#3 and \#4), NanoFlow-Balance works better than NanoFlow-DFS since resource overlapping contributes to more throughput gain.
-However, with a large \psr{}, NanoFlow-DFS achieves state-of-the-art throughput in existing frameworks due to its operator-level resource overlapping and high \psr{}.
+For \lm{}-3-8B as shown in Figure~\ref{fig:eval-e2e-tps} (a), with a small \psr{} (i.e., Trace\#3 and \#4), NanoFlow-Balance works better than NanoFlow-DFS since resource overlapping contributes to more throughput gain.
+However, with a large \psr{}, NanoFlow-DFS achieves the highest throughput among all three baseline engines thanks to the high \psr{} and its operator-level resource overlapping.
 Since \sys{} is designed to leverage the best of both, it consistently outperforms the best baseline, NanoFlow-DFS, in all settings from $19.34$\% to $22.65$\%.
 Compared with vLLM-DFS, \sys{} achieves up to \upimprovethanvllm{} throughput speedup.

-\textbf{Performance gap between optimal throughput.} To assess how closely \sys{}'s throughput approaches the optimal, we calculate optimal throughput with $T_o$ defined in \refsec{sec:formulate-optimal-throughput}.
-Due to the well-known performance interference issue in GPU hardware during spatial sharing~\cite{zhu2024nanoflowoptimallargelanguage, orion}, deriving $T_o$ with $\max(T_{comp},T_{mem})$ is both impractical and unachievable.
-Therefore, to estimate an \textit{achievable optimal throughput} on the A100 GPU hardware, we first use NanoFlow's implementation of operator-level spatial sharing to profile the performance interference, and then we apply a polynomial fitting to get an achievable $T_o$.
+For \lm{}-3-70B in Figure~\ref{fig:eval-e2e-tps} (b), \sys{} provides an average of $18.6$\% throughput improvement compared to NanoFlow-DFS, achieving $90.8$\% of practical optimal throughput.
+Note that NanoFlow provides higher throughput gain over vLLM compared to \lm{}-3-8B, due to the benefit of overlapping expensive communication operators with computation.

-As shown in Figure~\ref{fig:eval-e2e-tps}, \sys{} achieves an average \avgtoopt{} of the achievable optimal throughput, leaving only a $13$\% performance gap.
-This performance gap is mainly caused by two reasons: (1) the imperfect \outlen{} estimations, and (2) the heuristics-based request order search.
-Nevertheless, compared to state-of-the-art serving frameworks, \sys{} is much closer to the optimal, demonstrating its effectiveness in achieving both high \psr{} and request-level resource overlapping.
+\MyPara{Compared to practical optimal throughput.} As shown in Figure~\ref{fig:eval-e2e-tps}, \sys{} achieves an average \avgtoopt{} and $90.8$\% of the optimal one on \lm{}-3-8B/70B, respectively.
+As there is a gap between the heuristic-based dual-scanner and the optimal scheduling, it is non-practical to achieve the optimal throughput which requires perfect resource overlapping on each step.
+Nevertheless, \sys{} still closes this gap to as low as 13\%, demonstrating its effectiveness in achieving both high \psr{} and high resource balance.